tuva-health/docs/docs/terminology/providers/provider.md

 :::info

 This data set is too large to display.
-Please see our [setup guide](/setup/terminology) for more information on how to load it into your data warehouse.
+Please see our [quickstart guide](../quickstart.md) for more information on how to load it into your data warehouse.

 :::